pyronome/documentation/docs/latest/tr/docs/yasal-kullanici-sozlesmesi.md

 16.4.
 Neither Party shall be in default if its failure to perform any obligation under this Agreement is caused solely by supervening conditions beyond that Party's reasonable control, including acts of God, civil commotion, war, strikes, labor disputes, third party Internet service interruptions or slowdowns, vandalism or "hacker" attacks, acts of terrorism or governmental demands or requirements.

 16.5.
 This Agreement shall be binding on and shall inure to the benefit of the Parties hereto and their respective successors and permitted assigns.
-User may not assign this Agreement without PYRONOME's prior written consent, not to be unreasonably withheld.
+USER may not assign this Agreement without PYRONOME's prior written consent, not to be unreasonably withheld.
 PYRONOME may assign this Agreement to any parent, subsidiary or affiliate or to any successor to its business, and PYRONOME may subcontract any or all of its obligations hereunder, but shall nevertheless remain responsible for the performance of its obligations hereunder.

 16.6.
 The headings in this Agreement are for purposes of reference only and shall not limit or otherwise affect the meaning hereof.